PowerShell Fundamentals Knowledge Test Challenge

 |

 ) passes output of one cmdlet directly as input to another, letting you chain commands without creating temporary files.
 You can filter, sort, and format data on the fly using cmdlets like Where-Object, Sort-Object, and Format-Table.
-This streamlined approach is at the heart of PowerShell's data processing magic.
-PowerShell on Wikipedia - Implement Conditional Statements - Use
+This streamlined approach is at the heart of PowerShell's data processing magic. - Implement Conditional Statements - Use

 if